-Air temperatures
+Air Temperatures

 The Atmospheric Environment Service of Canada publishes the monthly mean air temperature anomalies for Canada in the Monthly Supplement to Climatic Perspectives.
-The anomalies are calculated relative to the 30-year mean of 1951- 1980.
+The anomalies are calculated relative to the 30-yr mean 1951-80.
 Along the Labrador Shelf and northern Newfoundland negative anomalies persisted throughout most of 1992 (Fig. 1).
-The coldest anomalies (-6°C) occurred in February from Baffin Island to the southern Labrador coast.
+The coldest anomalies $(-6^{\circ}C)$ occurred in February from Baffin Island to the southern Labrador coast.
 In this region negative anomalies persisted through the remainder of the winter, into spring and through most of the summer.
 While temperatures rose above normal in September and October, they again fell below the long-term mean in November and December.
 Cold air masses also covered most of the area between the Gulf of St. Lawrence and the Gulf of Maine during 1992 although the strength of the anomalies were generally weaker than those further north.
 Only in May, August and September were temperatures in the southern regions of eastern Canada above normal.

-The predominance of colder-than-normal air temperatures in 1992 was also clearly evident in the monthly anomalies from six coastal sites from Godthaab in Greenland to Sable Island off Nova Scotia.
+The predominance of colder-than-normal air temperatures in 1992 is also clearly evident in the monthly anomalies from six coastal sites from Godthab in Greenland to Sable Island off Nova Scotia (Fig. 3).
 The location of the stations are shown in Fig. 2.
-The data from Godthaab indicated that the spatial extent of the cold air mass along the Labrador coast described above, extended throughout the Labrador Sea.
+The data from Godthab indicate that the spatial extent of the cold air mass extended throughout the Labrador Sea.
 Temperatures in 1992 were typically colder than in 1991 (Fig. 3).

-The annual air temperature anomalies showed colder-than-normal conditions over all of eastern Canada, in contrast to the warmer-than-normal temperatures in the west (Fig. 4).
-The coldest region extended from central Baffin Island to southern Labrador and included Hudson Strait, where annual air temperature anomalies exceeded $-2^{\circ}$ C. Over most of the remainder of the eastern Canadian marine areas the annual anomalies ranged from $-0.5^{\circ}$ C to $-1^{\circ}$ C. These generally exceeded the standard deviations of the long-term means (Trites and Drinkwater, 1986); off Baffin Island and the northern Labrador coast by upwards of 1°C. Iqaluit recorded the 2nd coldest year since the station opened in 1945 (-2.7°C) with only 1972 being colder.
-It was the 3rd coldest year in Cartwright since its earliest record in 1931 (-1.7°C), and the coldest in over 50 years in St. John's (-1.2°C).
-Similarly, Godthaab in Greenland recorded the 3rd coldest winter this century (-2.8°C) with only 1982 and 1983 being chiller.
+The annual air temperature anomalies show colder-than-normal conditions over all of eastern Canada, in contrast to the warmer-than-normal temperatures in the west (Fig. 4).
+The coldest region extended from central Baffin Island to southern Labrador and included Hudson Strait where annual air temperature anomalies exceeded $-2^{\circ}C$.
+Over most of the remainder of the eastern Canadian marine areas the annual anomalies ranged from $-0.5^{\circ}C$ to $-1^{\circ}C$.
+These generally exceeded the standard deviations of the long-term means (Trites and Drinkwater, 1986); off Baffin Island and the northern Labrador coast by upwards of $1^{\circ}C$.
+Iqualuit recorded the 2nd coldest year since the station opened in 1945 (-2.7°C) with only 1972 being colder.
+It was the 3rd coldest year in Cartwright since its beginnings in 1931 (-1.7°C) and the coldest in over 50 years in St. Johns (-1.2°C).
+Similarly, Godthab in Greenland recorded the 3rd coldest winter this century (-2.8°C) with only 1982 and 1983 being chiller.